-Please note: For FY22, complete packages (all required documents, funding, and a signed 7600 support agreement) should be submitted by early June 2022 (exact deadline will be provided by Jan.
-2022) to ensure award before the end of the fiscal year.
-Please speak with the program manager and procurement assistant as early as possible to ensure sufficient time to assemble the required documents.
+Please note: For FY23, complete packages (all required documents, funding, and a signed 7600 support agreement) should be submitted by 15 June 2023 to ensure award before the end of the fiscal year.
+Please speak with the program manager as early as possible to ensure sufficient time to assemble the required documents.
 If you have a requirement and cannot meet this deadline, please contact the program manager to discuss as soon as possible.

 Points of Contact

 Ms. Jessica Harrington, Contracting Officer/Team Lead

 Fax: 919-549-4388, Email: firstname.lastname@example.org